guyfisher/half-baked/branches/1.5.1/readme.txt

 == Upgrade Notice ==

-= 1.5 =
+= 1.5.1 =

-This version fixes broken navigation and duplicate posts in the More Posts loop.
-Requires WordPress 2.8 or higher.
+This version fixes an accordion widget resizing bug in Internet Explorer.
+Requires WordPress 3.1 or higher.

 == Credits ==